ffhibnese/CGNC_Targeted_Adversarial_Attacks/README.md

-# CGNC_Targeted_Adversarial_Attacks
+# CLIP-Guided Generative Networks for Transferable Targeted Adversarial Attacks
-[ECCV-2024] Targeted Adversarial Attack, CLIP, Generative adversarial network, Multiclass
+[ECCV-2024] A PyTorch official implementation for CLIP-Guided Generative Networks for Transferable Targeted Adversarial Attacks, accepted to ECCV-2024.